-I think gap years are hugely underrated.
-I was too hung up on not getting into Edinburgh to accept an offer anywhere else, so I rejected all of my Clearing offers and took up my summer job full-time for the next year.
+In ordinary times, I'd say that gap years are hugely underrated.
+Personally, I was too hung up on not getting into Edinburgh to accept an offer anywhere else, so I rejected all of my Clearing offers and took up my summer job full-time for the next year.
 Although my gap year was completely unintentional, it really worked out for the best.

 How can I prepare for results day?

 As the old saying goes: prepare for the worst, and hope for the best.
 Research other universities that you may want to apply to, and have their phone numbers to hand just in case you need them on results day.

 It’s also a good idea to keep in touch with friends so you can support each other before, during and after results day.
 A new perspective and friendly advice is invaluable in times like these.

 Rest assured that you’ve done all you can to get the best grades possible.
 Hopefully you’ll get into your first choice, but it’s important to remember that there’s many other routes you can take that will be just as fulfilling and exciting.